What ages does the Australian International School Malaysia (AISM) cater for?

-AISM offers a great variety of after school activities including: basketball, soccer, cricket, badminton, rugby, volleyball, softball, netball, touch football, swimming, ten pin bowling, rock climbing, yoga, duathlon, triathlon, athletics, martial arts, visual art and craft, choir, beginner band, instrumental academy, drama or musical productions, dance, engineering and ScienceWerkz.
-Academic programs including World Scholar’s Cup, Model United Nations, and KL Novel Knockout.
+AISM offers a wide variety of after school activities including: basketball, soccer, cricket, badminton, rugby, volleyball, softball, netball, touch football, swimming, ten pin bowling, rock climbing, yoga, duathlon, triathlon, athletics, martial arts, visual art and craft, choir, beginner band, instrumental academy, drama or musical productions, dance, engineering and ScienceWerkz.
+Academic programmes including World Scholar’s Cup, Model United Nations, and KL Novel Knockout.

 Find out more about our co curricular activities.